 I know many groups practice without masks for various reasons (of which the lack of money is the most absurd, if we go beyond very basic and structured beginner’s training) but it always makes me cringe a little.
 Bones heal, bruises fade, cuts heal up but eyes do not.
 Neither do teeth, even though they can be replaced (which is extremely expensive and the prosthetics are never as good as your own teeth).
 Is it really worth the risk?

 For everything’s sake, at least wear eye protection when doing free assaults.
 No matter how “controlled” or “precise” you and your partners are, please don’t risk losing your eyes.
 It isn’t worth it.
 Losing an eye will feel really bad, and so will causing a lost eye.
-It is just stupid.
-And irresponsible.
-During my a bit over ten years in martial arts I’ve received one rubber knife, a few sticks, one leather dussack and a number of fingers in my eye.
+It is stupid and irresponsible.
+During my over ten years in martial arts I’ve received one rubber knife, a few sticks, one leather dussack and a number of fingers in my eye.
 Not to mention a bunch of close calls.
 I remember each one.
 I dread on each.
-So when I engage in any kind of training I gauge the level of risk, especially carefully when it comes to eyes and Itry to stay on the safe side.
+So when I engage in any kind of training I gauge the level of risk, especially carefully when it comes to eyes and I try to stay on the safe side.
 Don’t risk suffering the obvious injury.

 I want to discuss two other things.
 The first is the argument of how people trained back then, and the second concerns the role of sharp swords in today’s practice.

 Fencing masks did not exist back in the 15th and 16th century, especially not the kind we use today.
 People still fought in tournaments and we know they fought even to draw blood from the head and they generally did not die.
 They did not even break their fingers every time.
 How they did this is a bit unclear but it seems obvious that they had a lot of ritualistic restraint in their fencing.
 They could have killed each other, but they chose not to.
 They were skilled.